 Without doubt a very memorable place to stay.
 A 'must-visit' at least once in a lifetime!

-Enjoy remote island life 20 miles from civilisation!
+Enjoy remote island life 40kms from civilisation!
 Swim and snorkel in the many bays around Tuhua, hunt for the rare nautilus and janthina shells or admire the obsidian outcrops.
 There are also many walking tracks around the island that suit all levels of experience.
 The island is considered 'special' by Maori because of the presence of the obsidian.
 It is a pest free island which has amazing native bird life and is recorded as one of the biggest pohutukawa (the New Zealand Christmas tree) forests in New Zealand.
 When these trees are in flower in December and January the island is a spectacular crimson colour.

 We can transport up to eight passengers and their gear to Southeast Bay on Tuhua and collect you after your stay.